A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Spatio-temporal frailty correlation and tree-boosting

 where $F(X)$ is the row-wise evaluation of $F(\cdot)$ at $X\in\mathbb{R}^{n\times p}$, which is the matrix containing predictor variables for all observations, $n=\sum_{i=1}^N n_i$, and $\mathcal{L}(F,\theta)$ is given in \eqref{marg_prob}.
 The minimization of the empirical risk functional in \eqref{optim_def} is done iteratively using the latent Gaussian model boosting (LaGaBoost) algorithm given in Algorithm \ref{LaGaBoost}, which performs a form of functional gradient descent.
 In detail, this algorithm iterates between, first, finding a maximum for $\theta$ of $\mathcal{L}(F_{m-1},\theta)$ conditional on the current estimate $F_{m-1}(\cdot)$ and, second, updating the ensemble of trees $F(\cdot)$ using one functional gradient descent step given the current estimates $\theta_m$ and $F_{m-1}(\cdot)$.
 Specifically, the boosting update $f_m(\cdot)$ in iteration $m$ is given by the least squares approximation to the vector obtained when evaluating the negative functional gradient of the functional defined in \eqref{optim_def} at $(F_{m-1}(\cdot), I_{X_{ki}}(\cdot))$, where $I_{X_{ki}}(\cdot)$ are indicator functions which equal $1$ at $X_{ki}$ and $0$ otherwise.
 Equivalently, $f_m(\cdot)$ is the minimizer of a first-order functional Taylor approximation of the functional in \eqref{optim_def} with $F(\cdot) = F_{m-1}(\cdot) + f(\cdot)$ around $F_{m-1}(\cdot)$ with an $L^2$ penalty on $f(\cdot)$ evaluated at $(X_{ki})$.
 For more details on the LaGaBoost algorithm, e.g., the calculation of functional gradients; see \citet{sigrist2022gaussian, sigrist2023latent}.
-In the following, we refer to such a model as ``tree-boosted spatio-temporal frailty model" or sometimes shortly as ``spatio-temporal LaGaBoost model".